- Bull Canyon Agate

 Bull Canyon Agate

-This gorgeous semi precious translucent gemstone agate is called Bull Canyon Agate and it comes from the Northern California/Nevada border area.
+This gorgeous semi precious translucent gemstone agate is called Bull Canyon Agate and it comes from a closed mining claim in Washoe, Nevada, near the Northern California/Nevada border area.

 It is a nicely translucent moss agate.
 The moss is usually a bright red color, but can be green or brown.
 This material is also known as a "tube agate".
 Tube Agate forms when flow channels are captured in the structure of the growing silica.
 The "moss" then appears as long tubes in the stone.